 - Lay a towel on the bottom of the bathtub and fill with warm water, add a good squirt of liquid dish detergent.
 Remove blinds then lay them on top of the towel, the water level should be deep enough to cover them completely.

 - Let them soak for about 30 minutes then holding them by the top frame, plunge them up and down in the water.
 Wipe each slat with a sponge or scrub gently with a soft nylon bristle brush.
 A toothbrush will get into small nooks easily.
-If the grime doesn’t come off, soak longer and try wiping again.
-Empty the tub then rinse well with clear water (you can use the shower head if you have one).
-Wipe dry with a soft towel.
+If the grime doesn’t come off, soak longer and try again.
+Empty the tub then rinse well (you can use the shower head if you have one).
+Gently dry with a soft towel.

 - Another option: Instead of soaking in the tub, you can lay them out on the grass on a hot sunny day, squirt a bit of soap on them then spray with a garden hose.
 Flip them over and spray again.
 Scrub with a soft nylon bristle brush if needed.
-Rinse with clear water.
+Rinse.
 To dry: hang them on a clothesline or let them dry on the grass (flip them over so they dry on both sides).